 You must register your directory with Amazon WorkSpaces.
 You can do this via the console or API.
 This enables WorkSpaces to manage desktop and active directory resources.
 The directory must be configured for DEDICATED tendency.
 Tenancy indicates whether your WorkSpace directory is dedicated or shared.
 To use Bring Your Own License (BYOL) images, this value must be set to DEDICATED and your AWS account must be enabled for BYOL.

 Next, import your image.
-Using Windows 10, Server 2016 or Server 2019.
+Using Windows 10 or 11.
 You can find more details here on how to import your image.
 Something new with Amazon WorkSpaces Core is the ability to import the image without having WorkSpaces install the default protocols.
 When using the CLI, use the BYOL_REGULAR_BYOP or BYOL_GRAPHICS_G4DN_BYOP ingestion process.